What is ecommerce fulfillment?

 How many sales channels does your fulfillment service need to serve?

 Order management is the process of tracking and fulfilling customer purchases across all sales channels.

 If a fulfillment service cannot process orders from one or more of your sales sources, then it may not be the right match for your business.
-Working with one fulfillment service is ideal for simplicity, but more than one might be needed to cover all your sales channels.
+For simplicity, it might be ideal to work with one fulfillment service to cover all your fulfillment needs.
+If necessary, you may want to work with more than one fulfillment option to cover all your sales channels.
 Alternatively, you might want to reevaluate your sales channels and consider removing or consolidating some.

-Be sure to monitor how a fulfillment provider processes your orders.
+Be sure to monitor how a fulfillment provider processes orders.
 Work closely with your fulfillment service to manage orders from all your sales channels.
-Above all, you need to be able to immediately spot issues such as insufficient stock levels or delayed shipments.
+Above all, you must be able to immediately spot issues such as insufficient stock levels or delayed shipments.

 How well can you track supply levels?

-Successfully managing your inventory requires staying agile and stocking the right number of units your business needs.
-Too many, and you risk paying more storage costs or overstock fees.
+Successfully managing inventory requires staying agile and stocking the right number of units your business needs.
+Too many, and you risk paying more than necessary in storage costs or overstock.
 Too few, and you can run out of stock and miss out on sales revenue.